Set up Analytics measurement with analytics.js

 - Under PROPERTY, click Tracking Info > Tracking Code.

 There are several ways to collect data from online properties in Analytics, depending on whether you want to track a website, an app, or some type of Internet-connected device.
-The following methods explain how to set up the tracking code for different types of properties.
+The following methods explain how to set up the tag for different types of properties.

 - Static website